Prom. Graduation photos. Scholarships. Diploma. Credits. Transcripts. College Admissions.

 Homeschooling high school is intimidating for a lot of reasons.
 And yet homeschooling high school can be a wonderful thing.
 Homeschooling can allow an education customized to the needs and direction of your teen and better prepare that teen for life after high school graduation than most "one-size-fits-all" school programs can.

 Our kids have always been homeschooled yet our oldest ones went to prom, have graduation photos, won scholarships, have diplomas, got into colleges, and more.
-They participated in Debate Club, Yearbook, Talent Shows, co-op classes, and more.
+They participated in Debate Club, Yearbook, Talent Shows, co-op classes, and more--mostly through local homeschool support groups.
 While some of those options have become harder to find during the pandemic, they are still out there for those who really want them.

 Our teens--like many homeschoolers--graduated high school with college credit earned (at no cost to us--paid through our tax dollars) through Florida's dual enrollment program.
 While they took a few FLVS Flex courses, most of the rest of their classes were set up by us using a variety of materials--some published high school curriculum and others a variety of materials that weren't designed as curriculum.
 We documented what was done and their courses were accepted by every college for which they finished the application process.